asreview/asreview/docs/source/simulation_overview.rst

 A simulation involves mimicking the screening process with a certain model.
-As it is already known which records are labeled relevant, the software can automatically reenact the screening process as if a human was labelling the records.
+As it is already known which records are labeled relevant, the software can automatically reenact the screening process as if a human was labeling the records.

 Why run a simulation?